Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 * `delete_on_termination` - (Optional) Whether to delete the network interface on instance termination.
     *_Default value:_ `false`
-    * _Constraints:_ Currently, the only valid value is `false`, as this option is only supported when creating new network interfaces during instance launching.
+    * _Constraints:_ Currently, the only valid value is `false`, as this option is only supported when creating new network interfaces during instance launching
 * `device_index` - (Required) Integer index of the network interface attachment.
 * `network_interface_id` - (Required) ID of the network interface to attach.

-### Launch Template
+### launch_template

 ~> **Note** Launch template parameters will be used only once when the instance is created.
 If you want to update existing instance you need to change parameters directly.